open-telemetry/opentelemetry-demo/test/README.md

 docker compose run traceBasedTests
 ```

-To run tests for specific services, you can pass the name of the service as a
+To run tests for specific services, pass the name of the service as a
 parameter (using the folder names located [here](./tracetesting/)):

 ```sh